If a better open and click-through rate, as well as higher sales, is what you’re after — never underestimate the power of regular email list cleaning.

 Before you remove subscribers that never seem to open your emails, try a different category of email subject lines to make sure it’s the subscriber’s passivity and not your content’s fault.

-3 steps to get started with email listening cleaning
+3 steps to get started with email list cleaning

 Here is the procedure in three brief steps: